-The Reserve Bank of Australia has left interest rates unchanged, following its board meeting today.
+The Reserve Bank of Australia has left interest rates on hold for the eleventh month in a row.

-Statement from Glenn Stevens, Governor of the Reserve Bank of Australia.
+Statement from the Governor of the Reserve Bank, Glenn Stevens.

 At its meeting today, the Board decided to leave the cash rate unchanged at 2.5 per cent.